Neuro-Symbolic AI for Analytical Solutions of Differential Equations: Discussion and Conclusion

 \paragraph{Limitations.} Despite these contributions, SIGS faces two main limitations.
 First, scalability to complex engineering problems remains challenging.
-PDEs involving discontinuities, multiscale structure, or turbulence may require grammars enriched with special functions that cannot be easily decomposed into smaller atoms, or long expressions that increase search complexity.
+PDEs involving discontinuities, multiscale structure, or turbulence may require grammars enriched with special functions that cannot be easily decomposed into smaller atoms, or that produce long expressions which increase search complexity.
 Hybrid approaches that combine symbolic structures with numerical bases (e.g., POD-derived eigenfunctions, or Neural Operators) may provide a path forward, particularly for multiscale phenomena, as well as for problems with irregular geometries or boundary conditions.
-Second, the framework depends on the joint design of grammar, Ansatz, and latent space.
+Second, although the KdV experiment shows robustness to moderate grammar misspecification (missing a single primitive), the framework depends on the joint design of grammar, Ansatz, and latent space.
 A richer Ansatz can offset a simpler grammar, while a more expressive grammar requires larger latent spaces and more sophisticated optimization.
 Currently, the Ansatz still reflects human expert choices.
 This can be advantageous in domains with strong theoretical foundations (e.g., Burgers or Poisson equations), but limits applicability in less understood settings.
-A promising direction is to leverage large language models \citep[e.g., ][]{romera-paredes2024mathematical} to automate Ansatz construction, learning general solution structures directly from governing equations.

-\paragraph{Conclusion.} In this work, we introduced the Symbolic Iterative Grammar Solver (SIGS), a grammar-guided neuro-symbolic framework for discovering analytical solutions to differential equations.
-By unifying classical compositional methods with modern latent-space optimization through the Topological Grammar VAE, SIGS systematically explores the space of admissible solutions, enabling efficient search and refinement of closed-form expressions.
-Our approach achieves state-of-the-art performance on recent benchmarks, recovering exact solutions when available, and producing interpretable symbolic approximations for PDEs without known closed form solutions.
+A promising direction is to leverage large language models \citep[e.g., ][]{romera-paredes2024mathematical} to automate Ansatz construction, learning general solution structures directly from governing equations. \paragraph{Conclusion.} In this work, we introduced the Symbolic Iterative Grammar Solver (SIGS), a grammar-guided neuro-symbolic framework for discovering analytical solutions to differential equations.
+By unifying classical compositional methods with modern latent-space optimization through the TGVAE, SIGS systematically explores the space of admissible solutions, enabling efficient search and refinement of closed-form expressions.
+Our approach achieves state-of-the-art performance on recent benchmarks, recovering exact solutions when available, and producing interpretable symbolic approximations for PDEs without known closed-form solutions.
 These results highlight the potential of grammar-based neuro-symbolic methods as a scalable and interpretable alternative to purely data-driven approaches, opening new directions for automated solution discovery in scientific computing.